-In September 2010, the United States Agency for International Development (USAID) awarded FHI 360 two five-year Control of Neglected Tropical Diseases (NTD) Cooperative Agreements spanning both Africa and Asia and marking the beginning of track two of USAID’s NTD control program.
-Subsequently, END in Africa received a 3-year extension, running through September 2018.
+In September 2010, the United States Agency for International Development (USAID) awarded FHI 360 a five-year Control of Neglected Tropical Diseases (NTD) Cooperative Agreement spanning six West African countries, marking the beginning of track two of USAID’s NTD control program.
+Subsequently, FHI 360 received a 3-year extension for the END in Africa project, which runs through September 2018.

-Building on the foundations of the program’s first track, FHI 360 launched the END in Africa and in Asia programs in October 2010.
-The programs support national health ministries and other government entities in Africa and Asia as they scale up their local integrated NTD control activities.
+The END in Africa project supports national health ministries and other government entities in Africa as they scale up their local integrated NTD control activities.

-As the primary partner for the END programs, FHI 360 provides overall program and financial management, coordination, and quality control.
-Its partners provide capacity building in financial management, drug forecasting and supply chain management, program monitoring and evaluation, and knowledge management.
-FHI 360 has also engaged several sub-grantees to assist the countries in coordinating local program activities.
+As the primary partner for END in Africa, FHI 360 provides overall project and financial management, coordination, quality control, project monitoring and evaluation, and knowledge management.
+Its partners provide capacity building in financial management, drug forecasting and supply chain management.
+FHI 360 has also engaged several subgrantees to assist some countries in coordinating local project activities.

-FHI 360 and its partners have close relationships with governments and nongovernmental organizations in Asia and Africa, a wealth of experience developing global and country-level infrastructure, and the staff and systems to ensure a rapid start-up and a smooth expansion of effective preventive chemotherapy and support activities for NTDs.
+FHI 360 and its partners have close relationships with governments and nongovernmental organizations in Africa, a wealth of experience developing global and country-level infrastructure, and the staff and systems to effectively support preventive chemotherapy and disease assessment activities for NTDs.
 The FHI 360-led team’s strategic and technical approach capitalizes on each partner’s strengths and emphasizes country ownership, collaboration, transparency, accountability, and sustainability.

 - Supporting the integration of vertical NTD control programs through the co-management of diseases to increase cost efficiencies, treat more individuals and improve program sustainability.